bjt-user/Linux/arch_linux.md

 => everything seems to work fine now (scp works, pacman works, git clone works)

-=> I have a working Arch Linux machine
+=> I had a working Arch Linux machine

+Did not work for a new ASRock motherboard.
+Maybe I need GPT or EFI for the boot partition?

 ***
 #### qemu installation